 - Training – knowledge should be gained through learning and formal courses for example the Three Day Rigging for the Entertainment Industry Course.

-- Qualification – in order to work as a rigger, most companies require that you hold the NRC rigging qualification.
-Until that point, you will need to work as a trainee under supervision.
+- Qualification – in order to work as a rigger at height, many companies require that you hold the NRC rigging qualification.
+Until that point, you will need to work on the ground, or as a trainee under supervision.